amperity/lein-monolith/doc/config.md

 inheriting paths, as Leiningen absolutizes paths upon processing a project map.
 By using raw inheritance, you can safely inherit paths, e.g. `:test-paths` or `:source-paths`.

+## Dependency Sets

+The `:monolith/dependency-set` key can be used to opt projects into a specific set of managed dependencies instead of using a single list of managed dependencies in the metaproject.

+Dependency sets are defined in the metaproject with the `:dependency-sets` key.
+By selecting a dependency set from the metaproject with `:monolith/dependency-set`, you will merge in a profile with `:managed-dependencies` set to the dependencies within the dependency set.
+If you also set the `:monolith/inherit` key in a project, this profile will be merged in *before* the inherited profiles.
+This means that dependency versions in a dependency set will have precedence over versions in an inherited `:managed-dependencies` key.